Highly rated local moving companies for Cheyenne to Chapel Hill moves

 How life is different in Cheyenne vs. Chapel Hill

-- Chapel Hill's public transportation has a score of 6 out of 10 versus Cheyenne's lower score of 2.
+- Chapel Hill’s public transportation score of 6 out of 10 is higher than Cheyenne’s score of 2.

-- Both Chapel Hill and Cheyenne have the same bike-friendliness score of 49 out of 100, meaning Chapel Hill is about as safe for cyclists as Cheyenne.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Chapel Hill and Cheyenne have similar bike-friendliness scores (49 vs 50), meaning Chapel Hill is about as safe for cyclists as Cheyenne.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Chapel Hill’s crime rate is higher than Cheyenne with a score of 26.42 compared to Cheyenne’s 19.85.
 This means that Chapel Hill neighborhoods are safer than 26.42% of all U.S. neighborhoods, and Cheyenne neighborhoods are safer than 19.85%.